 Sections 1&3.
 There are four main offices in the Scavenger Hunt Pantheon.
 The Scavenczar is the general overseer, grand marshal, and chief judge in charge of Absolutely Everything.
-The Minister of Propaganda is responsible for acquiring funds from the SGFC ("Those Who Control The Cosmic Purse Strings"), and for making sure that the lucre never stops flowing.
+The Scavenczar is also responsible for acquiring funds from the SGFC and ORCSA ("Those Who Control The Cosmic Purse Strings"), and for making sure that the lucre never stops flowing.
+The Minister of Propaganda is responsible for burnishing the public image of the Scavenger Hunt and attending to various public enquiries.
 The Clark Griswold is the dark god of the Pantheon.
 The responsibility of this office is to select the torturous route for the Roadtrip Pilgrimage in order to ensure maximum spiritual cleansing.
 Sir Ector is responsible for collecting and archiving the various documents, photos, and other records produced during each ScavHunt for the purposes of amusement and inevitable litigation that is always bound to follow.
 Lastly, there is The Keeper of the Scrolls, whose job it is to order and track the items on the Compilation.
 The Keeper is also charged with hurling lightning bolts to destroy any non-Hot Side Hot who would profane the sacred Compilation with their unworthy eyes.

 § The Scavenczar must have a mind like a steel trap, and a whole lot of time on his hands.